 But one of them is an eleven-year old girl

 who is depending on me to show her what a woman is.
 And to teach her that people are more than the bodies that carry them through the day.
+That she can have a positive body image no matter her shape or size.
 That’s just what I’ll be doing.
 Shamelessly.
 In a fourteen-dollar bikini.